Do you know what a social media crisis is like?

 Talk about embarrassing!
 British Airways accidentally shared a Facebook post from their major competitor, Virgin Atlantic.
 The post included not only references to the rival but a CTA with a link to Virgin’s site.

-Virgin’s fast-acting social media team capitalized on this opportunity.
+Virgin’s fast-acting social media team members capitalized on this opportunity.
 They shared the post on their own accounts.
 They turned the humiliating mistake into a joke.
 Even British Airways was encouraging passengers to fly with Virgin Atlantic.

 Keep reading to avoid a social media crisis much worse than this one for your small business.

 1. Be Confident in Your Ability to Engage

 There are plenty of people and even marketers that draw their self-worth from how many followers they have.
 They get giddy every time someone likes their social media post.

 So they constantly ask people to like, share, follow, subscribe, or comment.
 Some of this is okay and can be helpful.
 But when overdone, it appears that you lack confidence that people will do these things naturally.

 In the first place, you want social media users to actually like your content and want to share it for that reason, right?

 One objective for a small business social media account is to get more followers, likes, shares, and comments.
 This engagement can be turned into revenues.

 But something interesting usually happens with “needy” business accounts.
 They generate followers in the short-term.
 However, as people continue to see “needy” behavior, it grows annoying.
 The following you thought you were building suddenly dissipates into a social media crisis.